ESIPFed/data-help-desk/docs/for_organizers/people_and_support/recruiting_volunteers.md

 # Recruiting Volunteers for a Data Help Desk

+It's important to have a diversity of volunteers from a range of educational experience to staff the Help Desk, both in terms of organizations and topics represented.
+This is helpful because researcher questions can vary widely.
 To recruit people with a range of career experience and data knowledge to staff a data help desk, you can employ several strategies.

 ## Emphasize the benefits of volunteering